allen-otterstrom/CMF_data/coverage.md

 The Census of Manufacturers data from 1850 to 1880 is rich and detailed, but it does not cover all manufacturing establishments in the United States.
 There are two main reasons for this:

 - **500 dollar minimum threshold**: Only establishments producing at least $500 worth of goods were included, leaving out smaller manufacturers.
-These smaller businesses were included in the Agriculture Census as home manufacturing, so in principle we know the number of businesses, but they are not included in these Data.
+These smaller businesses were included in the Agriculture Census as home manufacturing, so in principle we know the number of businesses, but they are not included in these data.

 - **Missing manuscripts**: Many original records have been lost over the past 140+ years.
 This is especially significant for 1880: